 Note: The index-based query mechanism supports a wide range of queries and is suitable for most applications.
-However, it does not support some kinds of query common in other database technologies: in particular, joins and aggregate queries aren't supported within the Cloud Datastore query engine.
-See Datastore Queries page for limitations on Cloud Datastore queries.
+However, it does not support some kinds of query common in other database technologies: in particular, joins and aggregate queries aren't supported within the Datastore query engine.
+See Datastore Queries page for limitations on Datastore queries.

 Index definition and structure